-The bank’s present MD & CEO, Executive Director R K Gupta, Zonal Manager Nityanand Deshpande, the bank’s former CMD Sushil Muhnot, Kulkarni’s CA Sunil Ghatpande, and Vice-President Rajiv Newaskar of the engineering department of Kulkarni’s firm, D S Kulkarni Developers
+The bank’s present MD & CEO, Executive Director R K Gupta, Zonal Manager Nityanand Deshpande, the bank’s former CMD Sushil Muhnot, Kulkarni’s CA Sunil Ghatpande, and Vice-President Rajiv Newaskar of the engineering department of Kulkarni’s firm, D S Kulkarni Developers (DSKDL), were arrested.

 The Pune-based public sector lender, in a statement after its annual general meeting held in Pune, said while adopting the balance sheet as on March 31, 2018, shareholders expressed their faith and confidence in the bank and its leadership team.
 The bank is at present under the Reserve Bank of India’s prompt corrective action framework due to high non-performing assets.